-All Saints C of E Primary School
+All Saints C of E Primary School Ashby Road Coalville Leicestershire LE67 3LB

-Ashby Road

-Coalville

-Leicestershire LE67 3LB

-office@allsaints-coalville.leics.sch.uk
+Tel: 01530 832608 Email: office@allsaints-coalville.leics.sch.uk

-Our SEND Governor is Natalie Hill.
+Our SEND Governor is Bridgette Lawrence.

-Information about the expertise and training of staff in relation to children and young people with special educational needs and about how specialist expertise will be secured.
+12. Information about the expertise and training of staff in relation to childrenand young people with special educational needs and disabilities and about how specialist expertise will be secured.